-The following top brands offer their distinct features that allow you to enhance your drumming and help to learn your steps faster with the interactive mechanisms.
+The following top brands offer their distinct features that allow you to enhance your drumming and help to learn your steps faster with interactive mechanisms.

 The best thing about this kit is that it is expandable, and you can add extra cymbals and pedals later.
-An inclusion of mix-in jack is a plus for hooking up either a smartphone or MP3 player for the purpose of jamming all day long.
+An inclusion of a mix-in jack is a plus for hooking up either a smartphone or MP3 player for the purpose of jamming all day long.

-What about step by step learning?
+What about step-by-step learning?
 Get spoiled with the tutorial features and take your music to the next level.
 Beginners are privileged to increase their drum techniques within a short period of practice with the help of these tutorials.
-Other vitals of a good drummer also include speed, accuracy, and stamina, which you can gain from the coach-mode.
+Other vitals of a good drummer also include speed, accuracy, and stamina, which you can gain from the coach mode.

 Alesis DM Nitro

 This well-designed drum for both beginners and intermediates is a successor to the Alesis DM6 which had only 15 programmable drum sets.
 Alesis DM Nitro, on the other hand, gives you 40 ready to play built-in drum kits.
 Besides, there is a further inclusion of 60 built-in tracks that you can use to practice until you become a pro.

 I know every drummer wants to get the real feel of drumming.
 This is the reason why this best electronic drum set comes with a dual-zone snare sensor to avert rim shots.
 Its thick pads of 8” are truly ideal for long hours practice and will help you to imitate the acoustic drumming.